I graduated recently. Instead of feeling elated, I feel odd. Unsettled. So, I had to ask myself, am I experiencing post-college depression?

 I really enjoyed working in magazines and newspapers during college, but I know my myself well enough to know that in the long term, the precariousness and stress within that industry is not good for me – hence why work from home jobs, or freelancing would be ideal for right now.
 I am frustrated at how those aren’t working out so far, but as I said, I have a part-time job so I can save up and get by.

 For the next year or so, I just need to bide my time, because I’m going to be my own boss, and that’s going to take a long time to establish, but it will be worth it when the day comes.
 Until then, I just have to look like the family failure.

 If you are experiencing post-college depression here’s what you can do:

 - Stop checking social media – everyone’s life looks much better than it really is on social media, if seeing your classmates sharing news of their new job upsets you, then it’s time to log off for awhile.
+The mute button exists for a reason.
 I find Pinterest is the only website that doesn’t piss me off.

 - Go easy on yourself – getting though college is a huge accomplishment, be proud of that.

 - You’re still young – it feels like we have to fit all our life into our 20’s before we have to start a family by 30 and then live the next 18+ years for your kids.
 It doesn’t have to be that way.
 20 is so young, you have all the time in the world to “get your shit together”.
 Recently anyone who had kids from 28-30 have actually started admitting to me that they’d have preferred to have been a bit older when they had their kids, so this whole “I had to meet my soul mate yesterday, to get married by 27 and have kids before 30” thing doesn’t seem to be all it was cracked up to be.